roark-xoxo/roark-privacy-analyser/readme.md

 })();
 ```

-Also, check out the `example.js` file.
+Also, have a look at the `example.js` file.

 ### Child Process